byk4/Obsidian-Vault/Using Buffers.md

 It's slightly more complicated that buffers.
 Each texel row occupies a certain amount of memory.
 DX 12 requires the number of bytes per texel row be a multiple of `D3D12_TEXTURE_DATA_PITCH_ALIGNMENT` (256 bytes) when in the __UPLOAD HEAP__

 For ex.
-If row is not multiple of 256 bytes padding m
+If row is not multiple of 256 bytes padding must be added to meet the requirements.